lcm-proj/lcm/lcm-lua/rock/LUAROCKS_INSTALL.md

 module to be installed twice, in two different location.
 You should really only use one or the other, to avoid confusion later when updating, uninstalling, etc.

-The rock depends on `glib-2.0` and `gthread-2.0`, like the LCM library itself.
+The rock depends on `glib-2.0`, like the LCM library itself.
 The rock does not depend on the LCM library; the LCM sources are compiled in.

 LuaRocks will look for: